kwant-dbg/CodeJudge/README.md

 <div align="center">

-Made with ❤️ by competitive programmers, for competitive programmers
+Made with care by competitive programmers, for competitive programmers

-⭐ **Star this repo if you find it useful!**
+**Star this repo if you find it useful!**

 </div>